-- During award negotiations, the potential awardee will work with the NIH NBSxWGS Working Group to select 5-10 state PHLs from the PHL roster to participate in the project via subawards. - The CAB will provide critical input to guide development of the informed consent process, list of genes to screen, return of results process, and genomic data sharing plan. - o The CAB must be formed ASAP post-award (no later than by the end of Q1 in Project Year 1).
+- The NIH NBSxWGS Working Group is working to build Roster of state PHLs who have indicated interest. - During award negotiations, the potential awardee will work with the NIH NBSxWGS Working Group to select the 5-10 state PHLs from the PHL Roster to participate in the project via subawards. - The CAB will provide critical input to guide development of the informed consent process, list of genes to screen, return of results process, and genomic data sharing plan. - The CAB must be formed ASAP post-award (no later than by the end of Q1 in Project Year 1).